Many people would be surprised at the answer to ‘How how long did Noahs flood last?’ because it is a long time and is a realistic timescale.

 The waters rose and increased greatly on the earth, and the ark floated on the surface of the water.

 They rose greatly on the earth, and all the high mountains* under the entire heavens were covered.

 The waters rose and covered the mountains to a depth of more than fifteen cubits.”

-So taking the Hebrew meaning of the word: ‘mountains’ above, being ‘hill, mountain, hill country, or mount’, then it wouldn’t be like trying to cover Mount Everest with flood waters.
+So taking the Hebrew meaning of the word: ‘mountains’ above as being ‘hill, mountain, hill country, or mount’, then it would not be like trying to cover Mount Everest with flood waters.

 Slowly the water started to seep away and evaporate.

 How long would we give for this to happen?